ChaseWNorton/ChaseWNorton/README.md

 Built an AI-powered texting platform before ChatGPT made it trendy.
 SMS, WhatsApp, voice.
 Privacy-first, GDPR-compliant, with a mood/intent engine because context matters.
 Scaled it.
 Learned hard lessons about consumer AI.

 **2023-2024:** Staff Engineer @ Mix.com & Nuna Inc
 Built personalized web experiences with ML.
 Worked on healthcare data infrastructure.
-Realized I'm better at 0→1 than maintaining other people's code.

 **2025:** Building Hana
 AI-first e-commerce that actually converts.
 Not a support bot.
 Not a recommendation widget.
 An agent that guides, compares, and closes sales.
 We're applying to YC S25 and actively recruiting badass engineers.